InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/http-fetch-step/decorate-url.md

 Should return the final URL to be used for the HTTP request.
 If this snippet is not defined, then use the URL configured in the environment variables for access.

-> It is a sync function, so `await` is not available inside.
+> It is an async function, so `await` is available inside.